ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/validation.rst

 Some rules may also take parameters.
 These are added in braces after the rule name::

-  "required|enum[blue, red, yellow]" // only allow these three color names
+  "required|enum[blue,red,yellow]" // only allow these three color names

 .. _validation-service-required: